 - Privacy and security via isolation: Your device, for the most part, is invisible to the local network at the cafe.
 Specifically, the computer of the guy sitting next to you that connects to the same Wi-Fi network will not "see" yours.
 Whatever you do online is, for the most part, unknown to any parties around you.

 - Location masking: To the Internet, your laptop will appear to be at the location of the VPN server, wherever it is.
-As a result, among other things, you can access services available to the server's locale.
-In this particular case, you can watch Netflix shows accessible only to the US audience, for example.
+As a result, among other things, you can access services available to the server’s locale.
+In this particular case, you can watch Netflix shows that are accessible only to the US audience, for example.

 - Working remotely: When traveling, a VPN allows you to access your home/office network's resources like you were there.
 For example, you can open a file on your office's server and even print a document to the office printer.